jesu-digjob/flashfly/src/content/homepage/english/-index.md

   - title: "Discover the Key Features Of FlashFly"
     image: "/images/service-2.png"
-    content: "Astro is an all-in-one AI engine for building fast, content-focused videos for professionals and creators.
+    content: "FlashFly is an all-in-one AI engine for building fast, content-focused videos for professionals and creators.
 Some of the key features are:"
     bulletpoints:
       - "One-Click generation videos."
-      - "Outdated information and hotest News especially in financial market."
+      - "Updated information and hottest News especially in financial market."
-      - "Beautiful Captions and emotions."
+      - "Beautiful Captions, Emotion stickers, and special Effects."
     button:
       enable: true
       label: "Get Started Now"